The Ultimate Guide to SLI/SLO

 SLO (Service Level Objective)

-- This is a "target value" that indicates how close the SLI should be achieved.
+- This is a "target value" that indicates how much SLI should be achieved.

 - For example, "99.9% of requests will respond within 3 seconds."

-- This target value gives you an idea of how stable your service is or if there is room for improvement.
+- This target value will give you an idea of how stable your service is or if there is room for improvement.

 Error Budget

-- This can be thought of as an indicator of the "tolerance" that sets the SLO target rather than setting it at 100%.
+- This is an indicator that can be considered a "tolerance" that sets an SLO target other than 100%.

 - Example: "SLO 99.9% → tolerate a total error of 0.1% over 30 days"